Health Minister praises leading Swansea cancer centre

 - APS basis- New data - For the year ending Quarter 1 2015, 19.7 per cent of 19-24 year olds were estimated to be NEET, compared with 19.8 per cent for the year ending Q1 2014.

-The definitive source for estimates of the proportion of young people who are NEET in Wales is the annual statistical first release.
-The Annual Population Survey data provides users with timelier, but less statistically robust, statistics.
+The definitive source for estimates of the proportion of young people who are NEET in Wales is the annual statistical first release (SFR).
+The APS data provides users with timelier, but less statistically robust, statistics.

 - Statistical first release ‘Participation of young people in education and the labour market’ using education data sources and the Annual Population Survey.